maniospas/Blombly/docs/material/concurrency.md

 # Concurrency

-A key characteristic of Blombly is that all functions and struct methods are executed concurrently if they do not take each other's outputs as inputs.
+A key characteristic of Blombly is that all functions and struct methods have a chance of being executed concurrently if they do not take each other's outputs as inputs.
 For example, consider the following code snippet where print statements are called from within a function; they end up occuring non-sequentially.
 This lets the language parallelize running tasks,